 7 Ways To Build Better Working Relationships To Ensure Outstanding Team Performance

-Questions can encourage a culture of exploration and innovation amongst team members.
+Questions can encourage a culture of exploration and innovation among team members.
 This is especially so if your approach digs deeper than simply accepting the status quo.

 A team culture that asks questions may also be more prepared to ‘try’ and thus risk failure more often.
 A leader, who inspires others to take risks and be comfortable with ‘failure’, while at the same time supporting them, inspires tremendous loyalty.